devustine/COS101/fullnotes/03_computer-hardward-components.md

 ### What the Power Unit Powers
 This includes:
-- The fan that cools the operating system and processor
+- The fan that cools the operating system and processor.
-- Other key components such as the processor itself
+- Other key components such as the processor itself.

 These components require power, and the power unit naturally supplies power to those parts so they can carry out their functions.

 ### Power Sources
-- **Laptops**: You would find batteries that provide power from the battery source
+- **Laptops**: You would find batteries that provide power from the battery source.
-- **Desktop computers**: The power unit is usually seen as an external component
+- **Desktop computers**: The power unit is usually seen as an external component.